parthgoswami-github/prod/contributor_7/index.md

 <br/>

-**What specific product are you translating within the cncf portfolio?**
+**What specific product are you translating within the CNCF portfolio?**
 <br/>

-The focus translation is primarily on Kubernetes, and there is a reason for that.
-Given that most projects in the Cloud Native Computing Foundation (CNCF) revolve around Kubernetes, it wouldn't make sense to translate documentation for other projects if the main Kubernetes product itself is not translated.
-Currently, two major projects undergoing translation.
+The focus of translation is primarily on Kubernetes, and there is a reason for that.
+Given that most projects in the [Cloud Native Computing Foundation](https://github.com/cncf) (CNCF) revolve around Kubernetes, it wouldn't make sense to translate documentation for other projects if the main Kubernetes product itself is not translated.
+Currently, two major projects are undergoing translation.
 The first is the main Kubernetes documentation, and the second is the CNCF glossary.
 Recently, the Hindi translation branch for Kubernetes was merged into the main branch, which means that the documentation in Hindi is now live.
 This is a positive development and a significant step forward in our translation efforts.

 <br/>